 When you feel like you’ve ventured to all of Bali’s beaches, swam in all of its seas and soaked up all of its sunshine, head to Sanur’s main harbour and hop on a 30 minute fast boat over to the neighbouring island of Nusa Lembongan.
 As Bali’s lesser-known and quieter sibling, Nusa Lembongan has a whole host of stunning beaches that are almost untouched.
 Dream Beach is one of the most famous (and loveliest), and though it’s garnered quite a bit of tourist attention in recent years, it’s still no match to mainland Bali.
 Also look out for Mushroom Bay, Sandy Bay and Paradise Beach.
 The names say it all.

-Get more insider info on Bali at our sister site, Honeycombers Bali
+Get more insider info on Bali over at our sister site, Honeycombers Bali

 Like this story?
 Here’s more we think you’ll enjoy: